Shooting Star (Poison song): Background and release

 Shooting Star was first revealed by the band on April 2, 2002, during the announcement and track list reveal of the band's upcoming seventh studio album Hollyweird which would be released independently on Cyanide Records, Poison's own record label on May 21, 2002.

-In a August 2002 interview with Kara Marie of The Pure Rock Shop, when asked if a third single from Hollyweird would be released, drummer Rikki Rockett acknowledged Shooting Star was receiving some radio airplay and was in test phase at the moment but did not confirm at that time that it would be released as the follow-up single to Squeeze Box.
+In an August 2002 interview with Kara Marie of The Pure Rock Shop, when asked if a third single from Hollyweird would be released, drummer Rikki Rockett acknowledged Shooting Star was receiving some radio airplay and was in test phase at the moment but did not confirm at that time that it would be released as the follow-up single to Squeeze Box.

 On November 5, 2003 Shooting Star was released as the third and final single from Hollyweird.
 Despite heavy rotation on AOR stations "Shooting Star" did not chart on major music charts such as the Billboard Hot 100 or the Billboard's Mainstream Rock Tracks and it did not achieve significant commercial success or widespread recognition outside of the positive reactions fans gave to the song when performed live at select shows for their Hollyweird World tour.